 Anticholinergics.
 The most important effect of anticholinergic medications, such as ipratropium, oxitropium and tiotropium bromide, in COPD patients appears to be blockage of acetylcholine s effect on M3 receptors.
-Current short-acting drugs also block M2 receptors and modify transmission at the pre-ganglionic junction, although these effects appear less important in COPD.
-The longacting anticholinergic tiotropium has a pharmacokinetic selectivity for the M3 and M1 receptors.
-The bronchodilating effect of short-acting inhaled anticholinergics lasts longer than that of short-acting $\beta_2$ -agonists, with some bronchodilator effect generally apparent up to 8 hours after administration (Evidence A).
-Tiotropium has a duration of action of more than 24 hours119,138,139 (Evidence A).
-Meaningful increases in lung function can be achieved following administration of inhaled anticholinergic plus sympathomimetic bronchodilators even in patients with moderate to severe COPD.
-Treatment with long-acting anticholinergic drug improves the effectiveness of pulmonary rehabilitation.
+Current short-acting drugs also block M2 receptors and modify transmission at the pre-ganglionic junction, although these effects appear less important in COPD136.
+The longacting anticholinergic tiotropium has a pharmacokinetic selectivity for the M3 and M1 receptors137.
+The bronchodilating effect of short-acting inhaled anticholinergics lasts longer than that of short-acting β_2 -agonists, with some bronchodilator effect generally apparent up to 8 hours after administration126 (Evidence A).
+Tiotropium has a duration of action of more than 24 hours^{119,138,139} (Evidence A).
+In a large, long-term clinical trial on patients with COPD, there was no effect of tiotropium added to other standard therapies on the rate of lung function decline and no evidence of cardiovascular risk439.
+Meaningful increases in lung function can be achieved following administration of inhaled anticholinergic plus sympathomimetic bronchodilators even in patients with moderate to severe COPD423.
+Treatment with long-acting anticholinergic drug improves the effectiveness of pulmonary rehabilitation424.

 Adverse effects.
 Anticholinergic drugs are poorly absorbed which limits the troublesome systemic effects seen with atropine.
 Extensive use of this class of inhaled agents in a wide range of doses and clinical settings has shown them to be very safe.
 The main side effect is dryness of the mouth.
-Twenty-one days of inhaled tiotropium, 18 $\mu$ g/day as a dry powder, does not retard mucus clearance from the lungs.
+Twenty-one days of inhaled tiotropium, 18 μ g/day as a dry powder, does not retard mucus clearance from the lungs140.
 Although occasional prostatic symptoms have been reported, there are no data to prove a true causal relationship.
 A bitter, metallic taste is reported by some patients using ipratropium.
-An unexpected small increase in cardiovascular events in COPD patients regularly treated with ipratropium bromide has been reported and requires further investigation.
+An unexpected small increase in cardiovascular events in COPD patients regularly treated with ipratropium bromide has been reported and requires further investigation141.

 Use of nebulizer solutions with a face mask has been reported to precipitate acute glaucoma, probably by a direct effect of the solution on the eye.
 Mucociliary clearance is unaffected by these drugs, and respiratory infection rates are not increased.

 Methylxanthines.
 Controversy remains about the exact effects of xanthine derivatives.
 They may act as non-selective phosphodiesterase inhibitors, but have also been reported to have a range of non-bronchodilator actions, the significance of which is disputed142-146.

 Data on duration of action for conventional, or even slowrelease, xanthine preparations are lacking in COPD.
-Changes in inspiratory muscle function have been reported in patients treated with theophylline, but whether this reflects changes in dynamic lung volumes or a primary effect on the muscle is not clear (Evidence B).
+Changes in inspiratory muscle function have been reported in patients treated with theophylline142, but whether this reflects changes in dynamic lung volumes or a primary effect on the muscle is not clear (Evidence B).
 All studies that have shown efficacy of theophylline in COPD were done with slow-release preparations.
 Theophylline is effective in COPD but, due to its potential toxicity, inhaled bronchodilators are preferred when available.
-Low dose theophylline reduces exacerbations in patients with COPD but does not increase post-bronchodilator lung function (Evidence B).
+Low dose theophylline reduces exacerbations in patients with COPD but does not increase post-bronchodilator lung function410 (Evidence B).
 Higher doses of theophylline are effective bronchodilators in COPD but, due to the potential for toxicity, inhaled bronchodilators are preferred.